canmet-energy/btap_batch/README.md

 with high level information from all the simulations.

 ## Parametric AWS
+1. Ensure you are not connected to a VPN and do not connect while running simulations.
 1. Update your AWS credentials to ensure it is up to date.
 1. Change ':compute_environment' to aws_batch.
 1. Follow the same Local instruction above 1-4.